-In this article, I will first run through the different ways in which a shipper can transport its goods from origin to destination, whether it will is a one-stop or multi-stop transport.
-Second, I will explain the rationale behind choosing one method of logistics service over the others.
-Finally, I will explain the importance of data integration and visualization as a critical factor that will enable you to achieve excellence in your supply chain and how the Logward supply chain cloud platform can help you transform your supply chain into a value driver.
+This article will first run through the different ways in which a shippers can transport their goods from origin to destination, whether it is a one-stop or multi-stop transport.
+Second, it will explain the rationale behind choosing one method of logistics service over the others.
+Finally, it will explain the importance of data integration and visualization as a critical factor that will enable you to achieve excellence in your supply chain and how the Logward supply chain cloud platform can help you transform your supply chain into a value driver.

 At first glance, it looks easy, doesn't it?
 It is just like ordering online: you search a product, go the website, select it, add it to the cart, buy it, and you receive it in 24 hours.
 Another example would be the case of buying vegetables at your local grocery store.
-Although it looks simple, to be able to buy anything online or at the store, every product has gone through a complex process that usually involves many parties, including:
+Although it looks simple, to be sold online or at the store every product has to go through a complex process that usually involves many parties, including:

-the shipper: in the case of the example that we will use throughout the article about the food that one buys at the local grocery store, the shipper would be the farmer that produces and harvests the land and then ships the vegetables to the local store;
+- the shipper: in the case of the example used throughout the article about the food that one buys at the local grocery store, the shipper would be the farmer that produces and harvests the land and then ships the vegetables to the local store;

 These are the main logistics actors that play their roles so that we can buy and receive anything easily and in time.
 Now there are different models in which our farmer can transport its vegetables to the local grocery store.